RoleModel/BestPractices/devops/aws_s3_and_ses_setup.md

    1. Navigate to S3 and click "Create bucket"
    2. Name the bucket <partner>-staging and use default settings
    3. Navigate to IAM > Policies and create a new policy
       a.
+Select the JSON view in the Policy Editor header
+      b.
 For a Rails app using active storage, this is a good setup that fits active storage documentation:
       ```
       {
          "Version": "2012-10-17",